spacecraftinc/nunjucks-loader/readme.md

 A custom nunjucks.Environment is used by the loader, to configure the nunjucks environment:

-- To pass [nunjucks.Environment options](https://mozilla.github.io/nunjucks/api.html#environment), add a `opts` key to the nunjucks loader query in webpack.config.js
+- To pass [nunjucks.Environment options](https://mozilla.github.io/nunjucks/api.html#environment), add a `opts` key to the nunjucks loader options in webpack.config.js
 - Create a file that will configure the environment.
 This should export a function that receives the nunjucks environment as its first argument.
-- Add a `config` key to the nunjucks-loader query in webpack.config.js
+- Add a `config` key to the nunjucks-loader options in webpack.config.js
-- Add an optional `quiet` key to the loader query in webpack.config.js to suppress precompile warnings (see below)
+- Add an optional `quiet` key to the loader options in webpack.config.js to suppress precompile warnings (see below)

 ``` javascript
 // file: src/nunjucks.config.js